renatawong/renatawong.github.io/_pages/join-us.md

 We currently offer 1 internship opportunity through Taiwan Experience Education Program (TEEP), an international internship program of the Ministry of Education.
 See [https://teep.studyintaiwan.org/program/1501](https://teep.studyintaiwan.org/program/1501) for details.

 Please note that both IIPP and TEEP internships are funded by their respective agencies (MOE or NSTC).
 The lab will not provide additional financial support.
-You will be responsible for covering your own flight and accommodation expenses.
+You will be responsible for covering your own flight and living expenses.
 The university offers accommodation at a cost of TWD 520 per week per bed.

 ---